frankframework/frank-manual/docs/source/testing/ladybug/useWebInterface/linux.rst

-This sub-subsection explains how to do a HTTP call to the electronic archive introduced in :ref:`introduction` outside the Frank!framework.
+This sub-subsection explains how to do a HTTP call to the electronic archive introduced in :ref:`introduction` outside the Frank!Framework.
 This subsection gives the instructions Linux users need to follow.

 Please do the following:

 #.
-Open the Frank!framework by browsing to http://localhost/ladybug/iaf/gui.
+Open the Frank!Framework by browsing to http://localhost/ladybug/iaf/gui.
 #.
 Open Ladybug by clicking "Testing" and then clicking "Ladybug":

    .. image:: ../../frankConsoleFindTestTools.jpg